cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {::boilerplate bcp14-tagged}

 Algorithms in this document are written in Python 3.
 Type hints are used to define input and output types.
+The type variable `F` is used in signatures to signify any type that is a subclass of `Field`.
 A fatal error in a program (e.g., failure to parse one of the function parameters) is usually handled by raising an exception.

 A variable with type `bytes` is a byte string.
 This document defines several byte-string constants.
 When comprised of printable ASCII characters, they are